contractlevel/yield/README.md

 Information pertaining to the “strategy” with the highest yield (ie the chain and the protocol) is fetched from the [DefiLlama API](https://yields.llama.fi/pools) which returns a HUGE response.
 The response was too much for Chainlink Functions, so a proxy API to filter for the relevant data was required.

 I made one and deployed it to AWS Lambda.
-The url for the API could have been abused (unlikely for a hackathon project, but a required consideration for a production ready project) so the url had to be properly encrypted with the [functions-toolkit](<[https://www.npmjs.com/package/@chainlink/functions-toolkit#functions-utilities](https://www.npmjs.com/package/@chainlink/functions-toolkit#encrypting-secrets)>) and then stored as a [constant](https://github.com/contractlevel/yield/blob/575ee3cb5f9ae11b7921728a40e0590f678dd05c/src/peers/extensions/ParentCLF.sol#L33-L37) in the YieldCoin FunctionsClient contract.
+The url for the API could have been abused (unlikely for a hackathon project, but a required consideration for a production ready project) so the url had to be properly encrypted with the [functions-toolkit](<[https://www.npmjs.com/package/@chainlink/functions-toolkit#functions-utilities](https://www.npmjs.com/package/@chainlink/functions-toolkit#encrypting-secrets)>) and then stored as a [constant](https://github.com/contractlevel/yield/blob/575ee3cb5f9ae11b7921728a40e0590f678dd05c/src/peers/extensions/ParentCLF.sol#L33-L37) in the YieldCoin FunctionsClient contract (`ParentCLF`).
 This value needed to be different for different chains due to the chain-specific parameters required when executing the encrypted secrets process.
+Even though Chainlink Functions is used on the Parent chain only, the Parent chain changed between testnet deployments, so the chain-specific parameters for secrets encryption had to be considered.

 ### Time management/knowing what to prioritize

-There were a lot of parts to this project and knowing which bit to prioritize and when was a challenge.
+There were a lot of parts to this project and knowing which bit to prioritize, and when, was a challenge.
 Once the unit coverage was complete I played around with adding more yield strategies and implementing fees, before deciding to focus on invariant tests.
-More yield strategies wasn’t exactly essential to demonstrate the full functionality of the system itself, and implementing fees was much the same.
+More yield strategies wasn’t exactly essential to demonstrate the full functionality of the Chainlink integrations and the system itself.
+Implementing fees was much the same.

 As security is so integral to smart contract development, I decided more testing of the system so far was a higher priority than additional features that wouldn’t showcase any more Chainlink use and could be added later.

-As previously mentioned, juggling the precision loss/share calculation logic bug and getting an eligible submission done was a time management/priority challenge too.
+Juggling researching and fixing the share mint calculation logic bug with getting an eligible submission done was a time management/priority challenge too.

 I didn’t get to implement everything I would’ve liked due to the time constraints, but that just means this project now has a [roadmap of future developments](https://github.com/contractlevel/yield?tab=readme-ov-file#future-developments).